-There are a number of accommodation options available to suit anyone's needs, but demand is remarkably high, which has also driven up prices.
-Due to the short-term nature of most assignments, many expats opt to rent rather than buy property in The Hague.
+There are a number of accommodation options available to suit your needs, but demand is remarkably high, which has also driven up prices.
+Due to the short-term nature of most assignments, you may opt to rent rather than buy property in The Hague.

 Types of accommodation in The Hague